Tmahrberg/my-digital-journey/src/site/notes/My Digital Journey/Homelab/Docker.md

 > sudo tee /etc/apt/sources.list.d/docker.list > /dev/null
 > sudo apt-get update

-""_If you use an Ubuntu derivative distro, such as Linux Mint, you may need to use `UBUNTU_CODENAME` instead of `VERSION_CODENAME`._""
+If you use an Ubuntu derivative distro, such as Linux Mint, you may need to use `UBUNTU_CODENAME` instead of `VERSION_CODENAME`._

 ##### Install the latest version